-The City of Sacramento is conducting a series of free Urban Cycling 101 classes.
-I have been seriously considering getting a bike – so I signed up and attended a recent class held at Sacramento City Hall.
+Did you know that the City of Sacramento conducts a monthly free Urban Cycling 101 class?
+I have been considering getting a bike – so I signed up and attended a class recently.
+The class was held at Sacramento City Hall in the early evening.

-I also felt, as a driver who encounters bicyclists on the road frequently, that it would be helpful to refresh myself on “the rules”.
-Every year Sacramento has bicyclists injured or killed as a result a car/bicycle collisions – and I don’t want to become one of the statistics.
+As a driver who encounters bicyclists on the road frequently, I also thought that it would be helpful to refresh myself on “the rules”.
+Every year Sacramento has bicyclists injured or killed as a result a car/bicycle collisions.
+I don’t want to become one of the statistics.

-The Urban Cycling 101 class was very educational and I was glad that I attended.
+The Urban Cycling 101 class was very informative.
 Topics covered included:

 - biking and the law;